 The application fees must be paid when you submit your application.
 Please note that you pay for processing the application, not for the residence permit.
 The fees will therefore not be refunded if your application is refused.

 You apply for the orientation visa to the Immigration and Naturalisation Service (IND).
-If you have completed your education abroad, are still living there, and want to apply for the orientation year visa, you may require a provisional residence permit or MVV (this does not apply if you are, for instance, an EU citizen.
+If you have completed your education abroad, are still living there, and want to apply for the orientation year visa, you may require a provisional residence permit or mvv (this does not apply if you are, for instance, an EU citizen.
 Check the IND website for more details.).
 Use our interactive Coming to the Netherlands tool to find out if you need a provisional residence permit.

-If you do need an MVV, you will need to start the procedure with the Dutch embassy or consulate in your country of residence.
+If you do need a mvv, you will need to start the procedure with the Dutch embassy or consulate in your country of residence.
 In this procedure you apply for a provisional residence permit and a residence permit simultaneously.

-If you do not require a temporary residence permit and are already living legally in the Netherlands, you will need to apply to the IND for the 'Orientation year for highly educated persons' residence permit, using this application form (pdf).
+If you do not require a temporary residence permit and are already living legally in the Netherlands, you can apply to the IND for the 'Orientation year for highly educated persons' residence permit on their website.

 For more information on how to enter the Netherlands, please check the procedure, or contact your (future) employer as to the procedures to be followed.